 Following lunch in Les Eyzies-de-Tayac, we visit the excavation site of Abri Pataud, the only prehistoric site in the Dordogne to have been converted into a museum.
-It is situated 15 metres above the river Vézère at the foot of an imposing cliff that dominates the village of Les Eyzies-de-Tayac.
+It is situated 15 metres above the river Vézère at the foot of an imposing cliff that dominates the village.